70 Framing Sources: MEA(L) Paragraphs and “Quote Sandwiches”

 Foundation to Writing with Sources: MEA(L) paragraphs and “Quote Sandwiches”

-Before tackling the details of how to summary, paraphrase, or quote information, it will help to think more broadly about how writing with sources typically shows up in an academic essay.
+Before tackling the details of how to summarize, paraphrase, or quote information, it will help to think more broadly about how writing with sources typically shows up in an academic essay.
 When writing with sources, a fundamental technique students should pick up early is how to frame the information.
 To help simplify this for students, one common strategy is to learn MEA(L) paragraph.
 A paragraph that frames information from a source using this structure often has the following elements, in this order:

 M = Main idea/framing.
 The first sentence(s) of a paragraph should either 1) state the paragraph’s main idea or point, or 2) carefully introduce the source by identifying the author and title.
 In some writing situations, the purpose of the paragraph might be to summarize the source, such as in an annotated bibliography.
 In other writing situations, the main idea might be a claim or sub-claim that needs to be proved, such as in a persuasive essay.
 What matters is that the reader has some context before becoming inundated with the information.